Frequently Asked Questions

 In the fall of 2007, the University of Louisville initiated a special program called Cardinal Covenant in response to rising college costs and the challenge for students from low-income families to fund their education.

 The University of Louisville’s Cardinal Covenant program is the first program of its kind in the state of Kentucky.

 The goal of this program is to make college attainable for the 22.6% of Kentucky families living at or below 150% of the federal poverty level.
 Students are selected to be part of the Cardinal Covenant program based on information from the student’s Free Application for Federal Student Aid (FAFSA), essay submission, and adherence to all required deadlines.

 Direct Costs include tuition, room, board, and books.
-The total Direct Cost at the University of Louisville for the 2012-2013 academic year is $18,456 for full-time students.
 The Cardinal Covenant program makes a promise to incoming freshmen who meet the specific criteria to award enough gift assistance from federal, state, private, and institutional sources to cover these costs.
 Room, board, and books are estimated direct costs based on on-campus traditional university housing costs and an average cost for books.